tanutb/AnanBot/README.md

 ---

-**Note**: The current performance of the bot is still poor and requires significant optimization for better results
+**Note**: The current performance of the bot is still poor and requires significant optimization for better results.
+The ChromaDB still has poor performance in queries.
+This might be due to clipping and truncating images to a size of 384 for ChromaDB 😆, which causes the embeddings to miss critical information.
+Further optimization is required to address these issues.